 Holding on to his dream, Toosbuy, and his family the security that a regular job offers.
 They also moved to Bredebro, in the west coast of Denmark, after they sold their sold their properties.
 Toosbuy rented a house with his wife and five-year-old daughter.
 He also took over an empty factory.

 He started to build his now own company, and at first, they only offer products exclusive to women which were under the “Venus brand.”
 As with any other starting business, they encountered a few bumps along the way that sometimes led them to have doubts about having success.

 Their first real success then came during the 1970’s when ECCO’s designer, Ejnar Truelsen, created the “JOKE.”
 More new and innovative product developments also followed.
 This success and operation led to the status that the brand has acquired in the footwear industry today.

 ECCO continues to offer quality and performance footwear with the aim to meet the demand and needs of the people.
 The brand successfully evolved and went through continuous innovation and adapted easily with the trend.

-The Ecco Oregon Retro Sneaker delivers both performance and style, keeping the foot in comfort and protection while staying on trend and looking stylish.
+One of the low top sneakers from Ecco is the Oregon Retro.
+It delivers both performance and style, keeping the foot in comfort and protection while staying on trend and looking stylish.